redis/docs/content/develop/clients/redis-vl.md

 - kubernetes
 - clients
 description: Connect your Python vector application to a Redis vector database
-linkTitle: Redis vector library
+linkTitle: RedisVL (Python)
-title: Redis vector library guide
+title: Redis vector library guide (Python)
-weight: 1
+weight: 2
 ---

 See the [RedisVL Guide]({{< relref "/integrate/redisvl" >}}) for more information.